 - Ask how they can best be contacted.
 An attorney should be accessible and open with you.

 - Ask about their fee structure.
 You should know how the attorney expects to be paid.

 At Estey & Bomberger, LLP, we are open and honest.
 You will never be kept out of the loop, you will always have an easy time contacting your attorney, and we do not accept a fee unless we win your case.

 Los Angeles Brain Injury Attorney

-The attorneys at Estey & Bomberger, LLP are compassionate and dedicated for their clients.
+The attorneys at Estey & Bomberger, LLP are compassionate and dedicated to their clients.
 We understand that when you are injured, you should focus on recovering.
-Our attorneys handle all paperwork, evidence gathering and negotiations to alleviate your worry.
-We devote our time and energy to the Stephen Estey and Mike Bomberger, founding partners, started this firm based on a commitment to integrity, honesty and respect for their clients.
+Our attorneys handle all paperwork, evidence gathering, and negotiations to alleviate your worry.
+Founding partners, Steve Estey and Mike Bomberger, started this firm based on a commitment to integrity, honesty, and respect for their clients.